-The interior design of these flats exude a luxury feel.
-The grey and white colour scheme is complimented by splashes of wood and the large glass panes maximise the natural light in the flats.
+The interior design of these flats exudes a luxury feel.
+The grey and white colour scheme are complemented by splashes of wood and the large glass panes maximise the natural light in the flats.

 Balustrades are most commonly attached to the exterior of a building on upper floors to create a Juliet balcony.
-However Morrow + Lorraine Architects have placed a glass balustrade inside of the sliding glass doors that is the same width as the moving glass pane.
+However, Morrow + Lorraine Architects have placed a glass balustrade inside of the sliding glass doors that are the same width as the moving glass pane.

 Copper cladding was chosen for the external building finishes to give the property a rustic industrial aesthetic.
 The existing spiral staircase was salvaged and adapted to suit the new copper-clad extension.

 Copper aesthetically enhances buildings by evoking an atmosphere of warmth and tranquillity.
 The cladding and glazing work in harmony to create a beautifully unique building exterior which contrasts with the minimal interior.

 For more information about minimal windows® get in touch with the team today.